-You’ll want to sign up for an account here —> Free Personal Capital Financial Management account
+You’ll want to sign up for an account here —> Free Empower Financial Management account

 It’s not as robust as other couple’s budgeting apps, but you CAN use it with your spouse in a number of meaningful ways that could really add to the understanding of your overall financial picture.

-Here are some of the cool things you can do with this app, as a couple, to help with couple’s money management:
+Some cool Empower finance tools you can use with your significant other to help with couple’s money management:

-- Joint Retirement Account Tracking: If you’re married, then you can add in your spouse’s retirement accounts as well as your own to help track your portfolios, your net worth, and if you’re on track to retire as a team.
+- Joint Retirement Account Tracking: If you’re married, then you can add in your spouse’s retirement accounts as well as your own to help track your portfolios, your couple’s net worth, and if you’re on track to retire as a team.
 You won’t need to do a formal account linking (for married spouses), which is a benefit.
-What I like about this is, even though our work retirement accounts are in two separate companies, it feels like everything is under the same roof!
+What I like about this with my own husband is even though our work retirement accounts are in two separate companies, it feels like everything is under the same roof!
 Just like us.

-- Figure Out Joint College and Retirement: You can actually figure out, quite quickly, whether the two of you are on track for your retirement dreams, and how much you need to be saving each month to meet your college savings goals.
+- Stay on Track with Joint College and Retirement Plans: You can actually figure out, quite quickly, whether the two of you are on track for your retirement dreams, and how much you need to be saving each month to meet your college savings goals.
 How cool is that?

-- Create Hypothetical Income and Spending Scenarios: Have you ever daydreamed with your spouse, and wondered, if it was financially feasible?
+- Create Hypothetical Income and Spending Scenarios: Have you ever daydreamed with your spouse, and then sadly wondered if those dreams would ever be financially possible?
 Like, what if one of you decided to quit and stay home with the kids?
 What if one of you wants to start a business?
 What if you want to purchase a certain home?
 You can play around with the spending + income scenarios as a team, and see what these hypothetical situations would look like for your finances (all in the context of how your decisions will impact your retirement).
 Hint: this would make an excellent tool to use in a money quickie (money meeting) with your spouse.

-You’ll want to sign up for an account here —> Free Personal Capital Money Management account
+You’ll want to sign up for an account here —> Free Empower Money Management account